 Our Shared Leadership

-At the Greater Boston Zen center, we have adopted a model of shared leadership.
-Having directly experienced the problems resulting from power being concentrated in one or a few senior teachers, we now empower many different sangha members to take on various responsibilities.
-All persons in leadership roles have read and agreed to abide by the GBZC Ethics Policy.
+At the Greater Boston Zen center, we adopted, in early 2022, a model of shared leadership.
+Having directly experienced the problems resulting from power being concentrated in one or a few senior teachers, we empowered many different sangha members to take on various responsibilities.
+However, in early 2023 after more issues with senior teachers, many of those roles became vacant.
+A simpler model is now in effect.

-Our major organizational groups are:
+Our current major leadership groups are:

 For more information about individuals, see Meet Our Leaders.
+All persons in leadership roles have read and agreed to abide by the GBZC Ethics Policy.
 For more about our legal structure, see our Bylaws.

-Board of Directors (2023–2024)
+Board of Directors (2024–2025)

 • James Lopata, President